tabibumrs/tabibu-ext-sdk/README.md

 ### `sdk.HTTPClient()`

-Returns a `*client` that is pre-authenticated with a JWT (exchanged from the API key written to `$EXT_DATA_DIR/.api_key`).
+Returns a `*client` that is pre-authenticated with a JWT (exchanged from `EXT_API_KEY` at startup).
 Use this for Tabibu API calls not yet covered by the service layer.
+The client refreshes its token automatically before expiry.

 ```go
 resp, err := sdk.HTTPClient().Get(ctx, "/v1/billing/bills/"+billID)